alan-forbes-cp/repo1/README.md

 # Rationale for 'internal testing runs via comment triggers' workflow:

 'Org contact user' supplies a list of login names and a unique org 'trigger string' (as per login names, this should contain only alphanumeric characters and dashes).
-- usage for trigger strings in comments is then: **/trigger-string**
+- usage for user trigger strings in comments is then: **/trigger-string**

 Supplied user & trigger information is added to an action repository secret (currently **INTERNAL_TEST_LIST**) where users/trigger_strings are stored as follows: